tensorflow/tfx/docs/guide/infra_validator.md

         local_docker=LocalDockerConfig(),
     ),
     request_spec=RequestSpec(
-        # InfraValidator will look at how "classification" signature is defined
-        # in the model, and automatically convert some samples from `examples`
+        # This is the recipe to build a request from `examples` input artifact.
-        # artifact to prediction RPC requests.
         tensorflow_serving=TensorFlowServingRequestSpec(
             signature_names=['classification']
         ),